1st DUI Penalties in Georgia

 In some scenarios, the driver can have their license suspended for 120 days.

-DUI Drug Penalties in Georgia
+Drugged DUI Penalties in Georgia

 Suppose an individual’s DUI conviction is related to drug use.
 In that case, they will be subject to different rules pertaining to the suspension of their driver’s license, especially if it is a DUI under 21.